-In 2018, it was almost inevitable not to stumble upon any news stories regarding the newly effected General Data Protection Regulation (GDPR) and the potential hefty fines that could be issued for its non-compliance.
+In 2018, it was almost impossible not to stumble upon any news stories regarding the newly-effected General Data Protection Regulation (GDPR) and the potential hefty fines that could be issued for its non-compliance.
 Even if people were unaware of the current affairs, it was unlikely that they avoided the slew of messages and website notifications requesting their consent concerning the use of their personal data.

 In short, the GDPR was enacted to protect the fundamental rights of individuals with regards to their personal data protection and privacy.
 It allows the individual more control over what personal data can be collected and stored, what it can be used for and who it can be shared with.

 For companies across Europe, panic ensued a few weeks before the May 2018 deadline, despite the fact that the GDPR had been under discussion for two years.
 The situation in Cyprus was no different in early 2018, however like in many other European countries interest in the subject slowly dwindled.
 With only a trickle of fines coming through and a lack of news coverage about enforcement action, the impact of GDPR seemed to have lost its effectiveness.